kth-step/HolBA/README.md

+# Software versions

+HOL4 commit: 15e37a5df6ea4b6680e57420257ba30b2e45ceac
 PolyML (e.g. standard Ubuntu) 5.6
-HOL4 commit: 15e37a5df6ea4b6680e57420257ba30b2e45ceac

-Branch policy:
+# Branch policy

 * one branch per feature
   * commit in a feature branch must compile
   * Holmake must work
   * Can cheat
   * Code can be commented

-* master is the stable release (probably 1/2 months behind the development
+* master is the stable release (probably 1 or 2 months behind the development)
-  * big-fix ok
+  * bug-fixes ok
   * changes that do not affect existing code ok (e.g. new theories, functions. etc)
-  * should be tested (possibly using automatic tests)
+  * should be tested
   * merge to master only after pull request and 2 reviews (for now Roberto + Thomas)
   * no cheat

 * development is the standard branch where completed features are merged
   * must correctly compile
-  * self tests must succedes
+  * self tests must succeed
   * merge to development 1 review (Thomas or Roberto, not the same one that developed the feature)
   * no cheat